 Glasses and Contacts

-If you need glasses or contact lenses, you can follow a few tips for the best results.
+If you need glasses or contact lenses, follow a few tips for the best results.
 When you pick out glasses, remember as a general rule that smaller frames will probably suit you better.
 The larger the frame, the more distortion you'll have, and you may not be able to see as well.